How to Develop Incredible Self-Discipline

 We often feel guilty about telling others no, and we seldom tell ourselves no enough.

-However, if you wish to build truly incredible self-discipline, then no must become a frequently used word in your vocabulary.
+However, if you wish to build truly incredible self-discipline as an athlete, then no must become a frequently used word in your vocabulary.

 When thinking about saying no in terms of building self-discipline, there are two facets.
 Saying no to others and saying no to yourself.